19hours/sg-statutes/Acts/Evidence Act.md

 (5) A fact is said to be “not proved” when it is neither proved nor disproved.

-(6) For the purposes of sections 23sections 23, 128, 130 and 131, a reference to “advocate or solicitor” therein shall include a reference to any public officer in the Attorney-General’s Chambers when he acts as an advocate or a solicitor.
+(6) For the purposes of sections 23, 128, 130 and 131, a reference to “advocate or solicitor” therein shall include a reference to any public officer in the Attorney-General’s Chambers when he acts as an advocate or a solicitor.

 [Act 4 of 2012 wef 01/08/2012]

-(7) For the purposes of sections 23sections 23, 128A, 130 and 131, a “legal counsel” means —
+(7) For the purposes of sections 23, 128A, 130 and 131, a “legal counsel” means —

-(a) a person (by whatever name called) who is an employee of an entity employed to undertake the provision of legal advice or assistance in connection with the application of the law or any form of resolution of legal disputes; or
+(a) a person (by whatever name called) who is an employee of an entity employed to undertake the provision of legal advice or assistance in connection with the application of the law or any form of resolution of legal disputes;

+[Act 41 of 2014 wef 01/01/2015]

+(aa) any Deputy Attorney‑General; or

+[Act 41 of 2014 wef 01/01/2015]

 (b) a public officer in the Singapore Legal Service —